PatriquePorto/education_website/readme.md

 ## 👨‍💻 Development

-The project uses vanilla JavaScript with GSAP for animations.
-Key development features include:
+The project is built using the following development features:

 - Modular JavaScript organization
 - CSS variables for consistent theming
 - Responsive design with carefully crafted breakpoints
-- SVG integration for crisp graphics
 - Performance optimizations for smooth animations

 ## 🤝 Contributing